 Visit our PABAC web page to learn more about our volunteer citizen advisory committee.

 Palo Alto is home to one of the nation’s leading Safe Routes to School programs.
-An impressive average of 44% of high school students commute to school on bicycle in part due to the past efforts to provide bicycle-friendly infrastructure within the community.
+An impressive average of 50% of Palo Alto's public high school students commute to school on bicycle in part due to the past efforts to provide bicycle-friendly infrastructure within the community.
 Check out our Safe Routes to School website to learn more or get involved.